 The risk of failure with baked cheesecakes is lower.
 There’s no rising agent, no gelatine to set it.
-Sure, you might end up with a cracked surface – in which case, just hide it under icing sugar and/or a pile of berries – or the biscuit crust cracks a bit.
+If the surface cracks (but it shouldn’t, with my tips! 🙂 ), just hide it under icing sugar and/or a pile of berries – or the biscuit crust cracks a bit.

 See?
 How would anyone know if the surface is cracked?? 😉

 Here are my tips to make this classic baked Cheesecake stress free and easy for you to make: